Search blog:

 2. No Unique Taxpayer Reference (UTR)

-Bearing in mind the Self Assessment deadline is on 31 January every year, you’ve got to make sure you have an active UTR well before that date, or it could cause you to miss the filing deadline and incur a penalty.
+Bearing in mind the Self Assessment deadline for online filings on 31 January every year, you should ensure you have an active UTR well before that date.
+Otherwise, it could cause you to miss the filing deadline and incur a penalty.

-Strictly speaking, you’re supposed to register for Self Assessment by 5 October every year.
-That being said, there’s no automatic fine or penalty for missing that deadline.
-But to be on the safe side, you should always apply for your UTR at least 20 days before you’ve got to submit your return, as there is no such thing as a temporary or emergency UTR number.
+However, to be on the safe side, you should always apply for your UTR at least 20 days before the filing deadline, as there is no such thing as a temporary or emergency UTR number.

-If you have lost your UTR number, you may be able to find it on previous tax returns and correspondence from HMRC, for example: notices to file a return or payment reminders.
+If you have lost your UTR number, you may be able to find it on previous tax returns and correspondence from HMRC, such as notices to file a return or payment reminders.

 3. Forgetting about tax-free allowances

 There are other automatic tax-free allowances you should be aware of, too.
 For example, you can get up to £1,000 per year in tax-free allowances for any income you generate from trading and property, known as the Trading Allowance and Property Allowance.
-If you have both types of income you will be eligible to £1,000 for each.
+If you have both types of income, you can claim £1,000 for each.

 Remember, there are a lot of tax-free allowances HMRC offers.
 Before filing your tax return, make sure you do your homework so that you’re not missing out on any schemes that could substantially lower your tax bill.